-must apply a strict scrutiny standard in evaluating race-based prison policies.16 In that case, the Court stated that an individual's right to be protected from racial discrimination "is not a right that need necessarily be compromised for the sake of proper prison administration."17 Notably, the Court emphasized that it applied Turner's more deferential standard "only to rights that are 'inconsistent with proper incarceration" and did not cite the right to be free from unlawful gender discrimination as one of those rights.18 As a result, the applicable standard of review for equal protection cases based on gender has been the subject of scholarly debate.19 Some believe that intermediate scrutiny is now required, while others expect little change in the status quo unless the Supreme Court resolves the question.20 Thus far, the Court has shown minimal interest in addressing which standard should apply to prisoners' gender discrimination claims, leaving lower courts divided.21
+must apply a strict scrutiny standard in evaluating race-based prison policies.16 In that case, the Court stated that an individual's right to be protected from racial discrimination "is not a right that need necessarily be compromised for the sake of proper prison administration."
+Notably, the Court emphasized that it applied Turner's more deferential standard "only to rights that are 'inconsistent with proper incarceration" and did not cite the right to be free from unlawful gender discrimination as one of those rights.
+As a result, the applicable standard of review for equal protection cases based on gender has been the subject of scholarly debate.
+Some believe that intermediate scrutiny is now required, while others expect little change in the status quo unless the Supreme Court resolves the question.
+Thus far, the Court has shown minimal interest in addressing which standard should apply to prisoners' gender discrimination claims, leaving lower courts divided.
+Some believe that intermediate scrutiny is now required, while others expect little change in the status quo unless the Supreme Court resolves the question.
+Thus far, the Court has shown minimal interest in addressing which standard should apply to prisoners' gender discrimination claims, leaving lower courts divided.

-A prisoner challenging a gender-based policy may face a threshold hurdle even before a court reaches an analysis of the policy at issue.22 If the plaintiff is not found "similarly situated" to the individuals receiving favorable treatment, there cannot be an analysis of whether the Equal Protection Clause provides a remedy.23 Courts have addressed this question inconsistently.
+A prisoner challenging a gender-based policy may face a threshold hurdle even before a court reaches an analysis of the policy at issue.22 If the court fails to find that the plaintiff is "similarly situated" to the individuals receiving favorable treatment, there cannot be an analysis of whether the Equal Protection Clause provides a remedy.23 Courts have addressed this question inconsistently.
 In Klinger v.
-Department of Corrections, the Eighth Circuit held, "[d]issimilar treatment of dissimilarly situated persons does not violate equal protection."24 In his dissenting opinion in Klinger, Circuit Judge McMillian relied in part on Glover v.
-Johnson.25 There, female prisoners alleged that the educational and vocational opportunities provided to them were inferior to those provided to male prisoners.26 The district court held that the Equal Protection Clause requires parity of treatment for male and female prisoners, notwithstanding "excuses" such as the
+Department of Corrections, the Eighth Circuit held that "[d]issimilar treatment of dissimilarly situated persons does not violate equal protection."24 In his dissenting opinion in Klinger, Circuit Judge McMillian relied in part on Glover v.
+Johnson.25 There, female prisoners alleged that the educational and vocational opportunities provided to them were inferior to those provided to male prisoners.26 The district court held that the Equal Protection Clause requires parity of treatment for male and female prisoners, notwithstanding "excuses" such as